Nimroot/points-graph/README.md

 TODO:
 * plot points via GUI
+* Add a visual tick marks which indicate value on the axis
+* Implement new way of handling zooming (the old one leads to ugly results)
-* move around the graph by holding down the middle mouse button and moving the mouse
+* ~~move around the graph by holding down the middle mouse button and moving the mouse~~
 * plot linear and polynomial functions using straight lines and bezier curves
 * tooltips for points plots and function graphs